Performance Marketing July 27, 2020

 It’s no secret that our emotions drive our behaviours.
 But what if brands could leverage those emotions to deliver powerful messages that truly resonate with consumers?
-Believe it or not, this is already a reality thanks to Artificial Emotional Intelligence (emotion AI).
-This technology combines behavioural and sensory data enabling brands to hyper-personalise physical and digital experiences both online and offline thus increasing sales.
-So how will this technology fundamentally change how we cater to consumers?
+This is already a reality thanks to Artificial Emotional Intelligence.
+This technology combines behavioural and sensory data, enabling brands to hyper-personalise physical and digital experiences to help increase sales.
+So, how will this technology fundamentally change how we cater to consumers?

 What is Artificial Emotional Intelligence?

 Artificial Emotional Intelligence is a form of emotion detection technology.
 It enables everyday objects to recognise our verbal and non-verbal behaviour and respond accordingly.
 Numerous tech giants and startups have been investing in emotion AI for over a decade using various means such as algorithms, facial recognition and voice analysis to recognise human emotions.
 This disrupting technology will likely affect all industries from video games to marketing.
 It has the power to create more personalised user experiences and could help brands achieve real-time empathetic marketing, a concept that was once thought to be impossible.
 And at a time when consumers are demanding a more human approach to marketing, this tech could help accomplish just that.

 Humans still have the upper hand when it comes to reading emotions, but machines are gaining more ground using their own strengths: analysing large amounts of data in the blink of an eye.
 All of this data allows brands to develop a deeper, more nuanced understanding of their customers through recognising and interpreting human emotions.